How to Reduce Image File Size Without Losing Quality

 Combining the techniques above, a typical 4 MB phone photo becomes a 250–400 KB WebP at appropriate dimensions, with no visible quality difference.
 A 1.2 MB PNG screenshot becomes a 180 KB optimized WebP-lossless.
 A 600 KB icon set becomes a 60 KB SVG sprite.

-If you'd rather not install a stack of CLI tools, our free in-browser image compressor handles format conversion, resizing, quality tuning, and metadata stripping in one place.
+If you'd rather not install a stack of CLI tools, our free in-browser image compressor handles format conversion, resizing, quality tuning, KB targeting, and metadata stripping in one place.
 Drop a folder of images in, configure your settings once, get optimized files out.
-Nothing leaves your browser.
+Nothing leaves your browser — your originals never touch a server.